SoftIron/sibench/docs/source/benchmaster.rst

 The spreadsheet
 ~~~~~~~~~~~~~~~

-On the initial colums of the spreadsheet you can find:
+On the initial columns of the spreadsheet you can find:

 - ID of the run (COSbench only)
 - Protocol used